Shop Subscribe

 Camouflage in Winter

-Mention camouflage and most students will think of chameleons—or hunters—but this fascinating concept is easily introduced during the winter.
+Mention camouflage and most students will think of chameleons—or hunters.
+But this fascinating concept is easily introduced during the winter.
 Students can identify the wide range of animals that use protective coloration and the select few that change colors when the weather gets cold.
 This offers the opportunity to learn more about how the process works and to introduce unique activities for art, math, and science.

 Arctic foxes, caribou, and hares all change to white each snowy season, but for different reasons.
-Use this opportunity to talk about predator/prey relationships or to perform experiments to see how well camouflage works.
+Use this opportunity to talk about predator-prey relationships or to perform experiments to see how well camouflage works.

-One of the easiest camouflage activities can be used for a variety of ages and with minimal prep time.
+One of the easiest camouflage activities can be used for various ages and with minimal prep time.
 You’ll need some laundry baskets or other vessels, white and brown construction paper, and scissors.
 Cut several rabbit shapes from the white construction paper, then tear or cut the rest of the white paper into strips and other shapes.
 Dump all the white papers into a basket and hide the rabbit cutouts inside.
 See how long it takes students to discover the rabbits.

-Repeat the experiment, but this time replace the white rabbits with brown ones.
+Repeat the experiment, but this time, replace the white rabbits with brown ones.
 Students will rapidly realize how much easier it is to pick out the rabbits when they have no protective camouflage.
 The smaller you cut your paper and rabbits, the more challenging the activity will be for your students.

 The Mitten